Designing a Scalable System That Bridges Strategy and Store Execution

 Style Guides exist within a complex ecosystem of teams:

-Each team plays a distinct role, but success depends on one thing: clear communication.
+Each team plays a distinct role, but success depends on one thing: alignment.

 Two Parallel Workflows

-Visual Merchandising and Design teams define seasonal strategy, brand guidelines, product priorities, and storytelling.
+Design & Visual Merchandising teams define a design system crafting the seasonal strategy, brand guidelines, product priorities, marketing and storytelling.

-Field Visual Merchandising and Logistics teams execute this strategy in stores, placing products, setting floors, and bringing the brand vision to life.
+Field Visual Merchandising and Logistics teams execute the corporate visual strategy in stores, placing products, setting floor sets, and bringing the brand vision to life.

 When these workflows are not aligned, execution suffers.